Technical Debt, Agile, and Sustainability

 - Your product team delivers a rough feature to make a sprint deadline, but doesn’t refactor the code to make it production-ready.

-- The marketing team installs several plugins to quickly add website functionality, not realizing that those plugins can cause conflicts and need to be kept up-to-date.
+- The marketing team installs several plugins to quickly add website functionality, not realizing that those plugins cause conflicts and need regular maintenance.

 - Agencies use pre-built themes or “page builders” to quickly create websites that meet a client’s restricted budget, usually at the cost of speed, performance, security, and sometimes long-term viability.